Are you looking for counselling for trauma or the impacts of illness?

-If you feel comfortable expressing yourself in writing, rather than face to face, or would like to have the opportunity to think and reflect before ‘saying’ something, then you might like to consider email counselling.
+If you feel comfortable expressing yourself in writing, rather than face to face, or like to think and reflect before ‘saying’ something, then you might like to consider email counselling.
 This is not undertaken ‘live’ as video counselling would be.
-Instead, we would agree a number of interactions (usually 6 initially), and in each one you would explore your concerns in an email to me and in return my responses would reflect what I hear as the key points, ask gentle questions, clarify and give you things to think about.
+Instead, we would agree a number of interactions (usually 6 initially), and in each one you would explore your concerns in an email to me.
+In return my responses would reflect what I hear as the key points.
+I will ask gentle questions, clarify and give you things to think about.
 Many people say that this way of working has the benefit of allowing them to consider what is being discussed and reflect between responses.

 Sessions are available at the following prices:

 15 minute introductory call online / by phone – FREE

 If you have any financial concerns about therapy, I am open to discussing this.
 I hold a proportion of my practice for anyone struggling financially.

 I kindly ask for payment to be made in advance of each session.

 Clients would normally reserve the same session slot weekly.

 I operate a 48hr cancellation and rescheduling policy, which means that I will not charge a cancellation fee if you give at least 48hrs notice of non-attendance of a session.

 If you would like to reschedule, I will endeavour to find you an alternative session before the Sunday of that week.
 If this is not possible, then payment already made will be transferred to your next booked session.

 In the event of sudden emergencies or illness, I will consider cancellations on a case by case basis.